The Bankrate promise

-According to the College Board, the CSS Profile helps college students across the country access over $9 billion in financial aid every year.
+According to the College Board, the CSS Profile helps college students nationwide access over $9 billion in financial aid annually.
 Filling out an application could potentially help you secure institutional scholarships and aid on top of any grants or student loans the federal government may offer you.

 If a college you’re considering offers scholarship programs and you plan to apply, you should check to see if you need to complete the CSS Profile.
 The good news is that you have to fill out the CSS Profile application only once.
 From there, the College Board can share your information with as many participating colleges or scholarship programs as you select.